Autodesk/molecular-design-toolkit/moldesign/molecules/README.md

   - IF the atom is part of a residue and/or chain
      - raise Excpetion (need to assign the entire residue/chain)

+Adding a residue to a molecule (`residue.molecule=mol`) is same as with atoms, except:
+ - IF the residue has a chain:
+    - raise Exception (need to assign its entire chain)
+ - ALL of the residues atoms will be assigned as well